SkywardApps/popcorn/docs/dotnet/DotNetTutorialDefaultIncludes.md

 We'll still be here when you get back.

-Ok, so now you understand the power of projections, but you don't want to have to specify what should be included in a response object - well we've got an answer.
+Ok, so now you understand the power of projections, but you don't want to have to specify what should be included in a response object by default - well we've got an answer.

 This tutorial will walk you through the two ways you can declare default properties on your projections - while also discussing a way to include subproperties on an object by default.

-First lets start with an example of the reason we are talking about this at all!
+First let's start with an example of the reason we are talking about this at all!
 Let's look back at our intial Employee projection
 ```csharp
 public class EmployeeProjection